About short-sightedness or myopia

 If you’re short-sighted, distant objects look blurry.

-Short-sightedness typically starts in the pre-teen years.
+Short-sightedness typically starts during puberty.
 It tends to get worse as children move into the teen years and young adulthood.

 Short-sightedness can run in families.

 Short-sightedness happens because light entering the eye focuses in front of the retina instead of on the retina.
 This is usually because the eyeball is longer than usual.

 If your child is short-sighted, she might say that far-away objects seem blurry, whereas close-up objects are clearer.
 She might need to squint or partially close her eyes to see distant objects clearly.

 You might notice that your child always sits very close to the television, or holds books very close to his eyes while reading.
 If he sits at the back of the classroom, he might say it’s hard for him to read things at the front of the room.

 Does your child need to see a doctor about short-sightedness?